Legal Blog

 However, when you compare the statistics and look at the number of fatal accidents that happen per mile driven, it becomes clear that driving on rural roads is actually more dangerous.
 Fatal accidents happen with a greater frequency, so your risks are higher.
 Why is this?
+We cover why driving on rural roads can be even more dangerous than on city streets.

 Proximity to the hospital

 To start with, an accident on a rural road is likely going to be further from the hospital than a crash in the city.
-It may take an ambulance just a few minutes to arrive at a crash scene on an urban street, but it could take them a half an hour to find a crash site on a distant rural road.
+It may take an ambulance just a few minutes to arrive at a crash scene on an urban street, but it could take them half an hour to find a crash site on a distant rural road.
 When every minute counts due to a person’s injuries, that can be a major difference.

 Higher speeds